 11. Dhul Qadah – The birth month of Prophet Ibrahim

-The eleventh month of the Islamic calendar is one of the four sacred months in which battles were not allowed.
+The eleventh of the Arabic months is one of the four sacred months in which battles were not allowed.
 Its name means one of the sitting or truce, and at this time, people prepare themselves for the pilgrimage of Hajj.
 During Dhul Qadah, good deeds offer many rewards, whereas sins committed are more burdensome and heavier to bear.

 Notable Days: On the 25th day of Dhul Qadah, Prophet Ibrahim was born.
 It was also the day when the Earth beneath the Kaaba was laid.